 Let’s get to it.

 Most people have a negative mindset about work.
+They think work sucks in comparison to fun.
 People see work as an annoyance that keeps them from doing whatever they really want to do.
 They also think that resting and having nothing to do is an ideal state they’d like to be in forever.
 This leads to thinking that you need to push yourself to work.
 You need to use willpower to get yourself to do it.

 It’s simple to understand where this attitude comes from:

 - People usually want things they don’t have and think that grass is greener on the other side.